Table of Contents

 What Is the Impact of Digital Footprints on Children and Teenagers?

 Children and teenagers often lack awareness of the risks associated with sharing personal information online.
-Their digital footprints can expose sensitive details, such as full names, addresses, schools, and daily routines, making them vulnerable to privacy breaches, identity theft, and other potential dangers.
+Their digital footprints can reveal sensitive details, such as full names, addresses, schools, and daily routines, making them vulnerable to privacy breaches, identity theft, and other potential dangers.

 How To Check Your Digital Footprint